 The Oakland police officer investigating the case, Michael Cardoza, has not returned repeated phone calls from Streetsblog San Francisco.

 Thomas, meantime, has been by Brandon’s side in the hospital and although doctors have been telling her "things don’t look good," she is encouraged the swelling has stopped and that he opened his eyes last weekend.

 "That’s a major step," she said.
 "He’s not focused when he opens them.
 We would talk to him and his eye would open and close at that time…but how much he’s hearing we don’t know."

 The crash is not the first on San Pablo Avenue involving cars and bicyclists, who are the most vulnerable users of a traffic lane.
 55-year-old Elena Casteneda was killed the morning of August 7, 2007 on San Pablo near Isabel while commuting from her Berkeley home to downtown Oakland.

-In an email, Roger Miller with Walk Oakland-Bike Oakland said the section of San Pablo Avenue from Adeline to Ashby is a dangerous one:
+In an email, Roger Miller with Walk Oakland-Bike Oakland said the section of San Pablo Avenue from Adeline to Ashby is a

 Police only have a vague description of the truck in this latest crash but a witness said it had wooden panels and should have damage to the right front bumper and fender.
 There is no description available of the driver.